ESA-APEx/apex_documentation/instantiation/ide.md

 ## Overview

-The Interactive Development Environment (IDE) within the APEx Project Tools primarily leverages the power of the [Code Server solution (VS Code in the Cloud)](#code-server), as well as the [JupyterLab](#jupyterlab) solution, both made available through the [User Workspace](user_workspace.md).
+The Interactive Development Environment (IDE) within the APEx Project Environments primarily leverages the power of the [Code Server solution (VS Code in the Cloud)](#code-server), as well as the [JupyterLab](#jupyterlab) solution, both made available through the [User Workspace](user_workspace.md).

 These IDE solutions allow developers to maintain a familiar environment and rich feature set while benefiting from the